navya2392/ML-projects/Regression_PowerPlantData/README_Regression_PowerPlant.md

 # ⚡ Power Plant Energy Output Prediction using Regression Models

 This project explores the use of both **linear regression** and **K-nearest neighbors (KNN) regression** to predict the net hourly electrical energy output of a Combined Cycle Power Plant.
-The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant), and this analysis was developed for Homework 2 of USC’s DSCI 552 (Machine Learning for Data Science) course.
+The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant).

 ---